Aslamkv/trader/README.md

-# php
+# trader
-PHP application boilerplate
+A PHP application for analyzing stock trading

 ### Pre-requisites
 1. PHP >=7.2.0